 The threat is more than a hashtag

-In a time where viral social media challenges are increasing in quantity and apps like TikTok amplifies voices – both good and bad – the coded NSSI messages become increasingly difficult for social media companies to monitor and promptly remove.
+In a time where viral social media challenges are increasing in quantity and apps like TikTok amplifies voices – both good and bad – the coded NSSI messages become increasingly difficult for social media companies to scan and promptly remove.

 Although many self-harm communities are meant to provide support for those suffering, it has also turned to normalize and build upon existing NSSI ideation by sharing methods of NSSI or sharing how to conceal self-harm.